selfrefactor/niketa-themes/packages/niketa_dark/README.md

 `American` group is dedicated to `American dad` `Hunger` group is dedicated to `Aqua team hunger force` `South` group is dedicated to `South park`

+## Light theme

+This set of themes is based on Niketa theme, which is set of 18 light themes.